A moment approach for entropy solutions of parameter-dependent hyperbolic conservation laws: Numerical examples

 and the corresponding polynomial functions $\mathbf{q}_l$.
 As an objective function, we choose the trace of the moment matrix (see discussion in section \ref{subsec:appPro}).

 Numerical experiments are performed with the Matlab interface Gloptipoly3 \cite{henrion07}.

 In order to approximate the graph of solutions $u$, we use the method described in Section \ref{subsubsec:appGraSol}.
-Numerically, the optimization of the Christoffel function is achieved through a discretization of $\mathbf T$, $\mathbf X$, $\mathbf\Xi$ and $\mathbf U$ and the computation of the Christoffel function at each point of the grid.
+Numerically, the optimization of the Christoffel function is achieved through a discretization of $\mathbf T$, $\mathbf X$, $\mathbf\Xi$ and $\mathbf U$ and the computation of the Christoffel function at each point of the grid. \reviewde{We set the value of the regularization parameter $\beta$ to $10^{-7}$.}

+\secondereview{ \begin{remark}[On the invertibility of the moment matrix] Imposing that the moment matrix is positive semi-definite does not guarantee its invertibility, hence the regularization.
+However, the regularized matrix may be poorly conditioned for high values of relaxation order $d$, but we do not directly manipulate the ill-conditioned matrix.
+In order to obtain the Christoffel-Darboux kernel, we compute a spectral decomposition of the non-regularized matrix and use the inverse of shifted eigenvalues.
+This seems to mitigate numerical instabilities.
+However, a further stability analysis should be required. \end{remark} }

 We shall in the following denote by $\widetilde{u_d}$ the Christoffel-Darboux approximation of the solution using approximate moments from a degree $d$ of the hierarchy, and by $u$ the exact solution of our Riemann problem.